elucent/unicode-lib/README.md

 This is neither the fastest nor most complete thing out there, but it covers a few core unicode features: encoding, decoding, and character types.
 These are implemented at the bottom of utf8.c.
-The library is intended for static linkage, does not depend on libc, and produces a binary less than 32 kB in size (at least on my current laptop).
+The library is intended to be linked statically, does not depend on libc, and produces a binary less than 32 kB in size (at least on my current laptop).

 Most of the code / binary size in this library comes from the code-point range tables in utf8.c.
 These arrays can be automatically generated from a Unicode Character Database distribution using